 David Lloyd: http://www.davidlloyd.co.uk

 David Lloyd has 22 clubs around London.
-The Kensington branch offers swimming, personal training, classes and spa facilities.
-It’s open 6am till 11pm weekdays and 8am till 10pm weekends.
-Get onto the site and use the membership enquiry form to find out how much your membership will cost.
+The Kensington branch offers swimming, personal training, classes, and spa facilities.
+It’s open from 6 am till 11 pm on weekdays and 8 am till 10 pm on weekends.
+Get onto the site and use the membership inquiry form to find out how much your membership will cost.

 Gymbox has a few clubs in London.
 The gym offers some amusing fitness classes, including pole dancing and ‘Chav Fighting’.
 All the branches have cardio and resistance-training machines and Olympic-sized boxing rings.